 Chapter 16 summarizes a decade of Lennart Nacke’s work on the use of biometrics for GUR, with attention given not only to the physiological justification for the different types of biometric data that are possible to capture, but also some use-cases and caveats to be aware of.

 In chapter 17, Pierre Chalfoun and Jonathan Dankoff describe biometric procedures, particularly eye tracking, for GUR in production teams.
 It is divided into four sections and describes the ongoing efforts to incorporate biometrics into video game production.
 The challenges and benefits of these procedures are discussed.
 The chapter aims to make biometric data an accessible option in the toolbox of user researchers.

 Pejman Mirza-Babaei talks about GUR reports in chapter 18.
 It details the requirements of a GUR report such as communicating the results accurately and motivating the team to make changes that increase quality.
-Its main message is that reporting findings is just as important as the finding themselves, and goes into the pitfalls that arise when the reporting is inadequate.
+Its central message is that reporting findings is just as important as the finding themselves, and goes into the pitfalls that arise when the reporting is inadequate.

 Chapter 19 discusses game analytics.
 Anders Drachen and Shawn Connor describe what it is and how it can counteract weaknesses in traditional approaches.
 Game analytics can be deployed in any study size and is compatible with the various methodologies of GUR, making for a powerful method.